Kayli/logspub/psychology/logical-fallacies.md

   - blocking and diverting: diverting a conversation from the subject matter to questioning the victim's thoughts and controlling the conversation
   - trivializing: making the victim believe their thoughts or needs are unimportant
   - forgetting and denial: pretending to forget things that have really occurred
+  - use of aesopian language
+    - can try to deny responsibility for toxic messages being delivered
+      - you're making it up
+      - you're reading too much into it
+      - you're sick
+    - subliminal priming/masking/shadowing [5] techniques can be used to make it worse

 - hero culture
   - one gets a good rating for fighting a fire